Find yourself among the redwoods and isolated coves of California's wildest shoreline.

 Next, you plunge into another redwood grove.
 Then you'll push through waist-high red and pink and white wildflowers that pop in early summer.
 And you're still just 30 minutes from the trailhead.
 Which, in short, is what puts the southern section of the Lost Coast in a class by itself.
 It's perfect from the very first mile, and never lets up for the next 15 (the dozen miles north from Usal harbor my favorite views and beaches).

 True to the trail's name, the coast itself remains alluringly out of reach, protected by a no-go zone of steep cliffs.
 The rugged terrain--which famously defeated road engineers constructing the Pacific Coast Highway--forces the trail to bounce between fern grottoes and ridge-hugging overlooks.
 By the time you reach Little Jackass Creek, at mile 7.3, you'll have gained and lost a combined 5,503 feet of elevation.
-Now follow the creek down to a private beach, with pace for one idyllic campsite.
+Now follow the creek down to a private beach, with space for one idyllic campsite.
 Wash the trail sweat off in the icy surf, build a little driftwood fire, and dig your tired feet into the cool sand.
 You're far from lost.

 PERFECT 10 Usal trailhead to Wheeler Beach Camp (mile 11) or continue to the northern trailhead at Orchard Camp (mile 16).

 DO IT From Legget on US 101, go 15 miles west on CA 1 and turn right on Usal Rd. at mile marker 90.91 (warning: the unmarked dirt road may be impassable after heavy rains).
 Shuttle: Use lostcoastshuttle.com or leave a car at Orchard Camp (see Contact).

 PERMIT Required ($5/person per night, at trailhead)

 MAP Lost Coast Trail map ($10, see Contact)